akramarenkov/goresearch/assign/README.md

 # Performance comparison of assignment and append in slice

-The code in different packages is almost identical.
-They differ only in the presence/absence of calls to the b.ResetTimer()/b.StopTimer() functions and the order in which the Benchmark* functions are written.

 Current package is a **main** package which was originally intended to be the only one.

 Package **reverse**: the difference with the **main** package is the reverse order of writing the Benchmark* functions.